cjnankervis/Re-Climate/README.md

 **Mapped country-wide town/ city indices, useful for a snapshot overview of acute seasonal climate hazards

 Hazard indices show index values as a shift in the tail distribution from a baseline climatology.
 Climate hazards indices include precipitation, drought, SPI, hail, aridity, humidity, solar, wind, heat and cold.
-These are scaled from 0/ 10, indicating probability shifted by 4 deciles below/ above climatatology, with 5 indicating the the forecast is on par with climate expectations for the current forecast month or season.
+These are scaled from 0 - 10, with the extremes in the index indicating probability shifted by 4 deciles below or above its local climatatology reference, with 5 indicating the the forecast is on par with climate expectations for the current forecast month or season.
 To request this climate data, see request [HazardIndices_example.json]

 4. Anomalies